Telmiyo/Engine3D/README.md

 ## New features

-Drag & Drop resources to import them as a custom format in the resource manager folder (called Meshes)
+- Drag & Drop resources to import them as a custom format in the resource manager folder (called Meshes)
+- Object Selection my mouse.
+- A camera component that uses frustum culling.
+- Scenes can be serialized to a file that can be loaded.
 Mouse picking

 Serialization